radovanhorvat/gonzales/docs/source/install.rst

 Installation
 ============

-`nbody-solver` is released as a source distribution, which means that the C and Cython extensions will be built during the installation process.
+`gonzales` is released as a source distribution, which means that the C and Cython extensions will be built during the installation process.
 Hence, a C compiler (typically GCC for Unix-based systems or Microsoft Visual Studio for Windows) should be available.
 Other installation and setup dependencies shall be handled by ``pip``.